ebbekyhl/storageX/README.md

 - costs_2030.csv: csv file obtained with 'PyPSA/technology_data' for the year 2030.

 The Jupyter Notebook "Storage-X" directs to the functions creating the main figures of the manuscript.

+The results folder contains the results (.csv files) obtained with the "make_sspace.py" script.
+These include:
+- sspace_3888.csv: results obtained for the Electricity system with 3888 samples
+- sspace_w_sector_coupling_merged.csv: results obtained for the Electricity system, the Electricity + Heating + Land Transport system, and the Fully sector-coupled system based on 758 storage samples (+ additional 324 when allowing technologies with charge energy efficiency above unity)
+- simple_sweep/: folder with single-parametric sweeps for 2013 weather year
+- weather_sensitivity/: folder with single-parametric sweeps at variable weather years